Carrigtwohill: Bus

 Carrigtwohill is covered by bus services, including route 261 from Cork to Midleton.
 Carrigtwohill is also served by bus routes 240, 241 and 260 with connections to Youghal, Whitegate, Cloyne, Ballycotton and Ardmore.

 Sport

-Gaelic Athletic Association is well supported in Carrigtwohill.
-The local GAA club's facilities include a modern gymnasium and three playing pitches - two of which are floodlit.
-Carrigtwohill GAA have a senior hurling team, having won the Cork County Premier Intermediate Hurling championship in 2007.
-In 2011 Carrigtwohill won the county final, the first time since 1918.
+The local Gaelic Athletic Association (GAA) club, Carrigtwohill GAA, has facilities including a modern gymnasium and three playing pitches - two of which are floodlit.
+The club has a senior hurling team, having won the Cork Premier Intermediate Hurling Championship in 2007.
+In 2011, Carrigtwohill won the Cork Senior Hurling Championship for the first time since 1918.

 There is also a soccer club, Carrigtwohill United AFC, which plays at Ballyadam, to the North East of the town.
 They have several pitches and dressing rooms at Ballyadam.

-Various clubs active in Carrigtwohill include Glenmary Basketball Club, Carrigtwohill Badminton Club, an athletics club and a tennis club.
+Other sports clubs in Carrigtwohill include Glenmary Basketball Club, Carrigtwohill Badminton Club, an athletics club, a taekwondo club and a tennis club.

-Carrigtwohill is home to the Jae Hun Kim Taekwon-do Institute Ireland which is the first European club affiliated to the Boston Institute which is led by Grand Master Jae Hun Kim.